ansible/ansible-hub-ui/README.md

 1. Start the API with `COMPOSE_PROFILE=insights` (compose) or `COMPOSE_PROFILE=galaxy_ng/base:galaxy_ng/insights` (oci-env)
 2. `npm run start-insights`

-The app will run on http://localhost:8002/beta/ansible/automation-hub and proxy requests for `/api/automation-hub` to the api on `http://localhost:5001`.
+The app will run on http://localhost:8002/preview/ansible/automation-hub (and http://localhost:8002/beta/ansible/automation-hub) and proxy requests for `/api/automation-hub` to the api on `http://localhost:5001`.

 ## Deploying